 Literacy levels were recorded for thirty-four of the thirty-five participants.
 Seven participants were classified at Adult Literacy Level 2, (National Curriculum level 6, GCSE Grades A-C); over half participants (twenty-one) were classified at Adult Literacy Level 1 (National Curriculum level 5, GCSE Grades D-G); five participants were classified at Entry level 1 (National Curriculum, levels 3-4 – expected of an eleven year-old) and one participant was classified at Entry Level 2 (National Curriculum level 2 - expected of a seven year old).

-Many had been diagnosed with mental health issues, ranging from mild to moderate depression to borderline personality disorder (BPD).
+Many had been diagnosed with mental health issues, ranging from mild to moderate depression to (BPD).
+All were White British.

 Although there were no formal exclusion criteria, women who were not permitted to move to other areas of the prison (restricted status), or who found it difficult to interact with women in other areas of the prison, were less likely to be able to access the unit where the group was held.

+The project commenced directly before UK prisons declined to let prisoners have access to books in 2013); this prohibition did not therefore impact on the motivation of the women to participate in the study.

 Procedure